razakhadim/simple-address-autocomplete/README.txt

 1. Enter as many field ids as you like, tested with most popular WordPress forms.
 Select one or multiple countries or worldwide.

 == Changelog ==

+=1.2.1
+* Fix array_search fatal error
+* Compitablity with Forminator: Forminator changes field IDs on each page load
+* Compitablity with WP ver 6.2.2

 = 1.2.0
 * Fix url extra slash